Staphylococcal biology training program

 To enhance the students' understanding of pathogenic processes and translational research, a particularly unique aspect of our training proposal is that pre-doctoral students will be trained not only in basic microbiological and immunological sciences, but they will also be exposed to the vast array of other infectious diseases through defined interactions with clinical microbiologists and infectious disease physicians.
 We propose to use our collective expertise in staphylococcal disease as a paradigm to foster training opportunities and expand students' knowledge base to other pathogens during their studies in clinical microbiology and infectious disease.

 Potential students can enter the SBTP through the Department of Pathology and Microbiology graduate program (PAMM), the MD/PhD scholars program, or the Biomedical Research Training Program (BRTP).
 Students within the SBTP are part of the PAMM graduate program.
-The year-by-year detailed listing of available courses offered through this unique program can be viewed in the left side naviagation links.
-The SBTP and the CSR also offer a series of other academic pursuits in conjuction with the above mentioned course work that allow students to participate in career developing activities on and off campus.
+The year-by-year detailed listing of available courses offered through this unique program can be viewed in the left navigational links.
+The SBTP and the CSR also offer a series of other academic pursuits in conjunction with the above mentioned course work that allow students to participate in career developing activities on and off campus.

 Please contact Dr. Paul Fey for further information (email@example.com).